tarik-ibrahimovic/eduBOS5/README.md

 - Superscalar execution
 - Hardware handling of misaligned data access (as opposed to standard software traps).

-Stock/basic eduBOS5 is primarily intended for deeply-embedded, bare-metal (aka self-standing) apps.
-FreeRTOS support and everything that comes with it is an add-on option.
+Stock/basic eduBOS5 is primarily intended for deeply-embedded, bare-metal (aka non-hosted / freestanding) apps.
+However, FreeRTOS support and everything that comes with it is an add-on option.

 ### Block diagram
 eduBOS5 is designed around Harward-based architecture, with separate busses for Instruction and Data Memory.
 The following diagram conceptually shows its internal datapaths, but it does not include all pipeline registers, which are carefully placed to maximize operating frequency.